Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/303-custom-boot-menu-key.md

 **Test steps**

 1. Power on the DUT.
-1. Hold the `BIOS_MENU_KEY` to enter the UEFI Setup Menu.
+1. Hold the `BOOT_MENU_KEY` to enter the Boot Menu.

 **Expected result**

-The DUT boots into an UEFI Boot menu using the specified hotkey.
+The DUT boots into the Boot Menu after using the specified hotkey.

-### CBK002.001 Custom setup menu key
+### CBK002.001 Custom BIOS Menu Key

 **Test description**

-This test aims to verify that the DUT is configured to use custom setup menu (if it exists) hotkey.
+This test aims to verify that the DUT is configured to use custom BIOS Menu hotkey.

 **Test configuration data**